 Thanks to our academic background in vertebrate palaeontology, we have extensive experience with micro and macrofossil material, both in the field and in the lab.
 Tools and treatments (mechanical and/or chemical) will be selected based on the nature of the specimen, as well as its condition and intended use (research and/or display specimen, cultural artefact, private collection etc.).
 The finished piece will be consolidated to ensure durability.

-We have experience in repairing and restoring a wide range of pieces: fluid specimens, skeletal specimens and fossil material.
+We have experience in repairing and restoring skeletal and fossil specimens and have proper authorizations from the french department of museum collections to work on patrimonial and heritage specimens.
 Our methods include casting new teeth or individual bones to replace missing parts, filling cracks, consolidating bones and, if needed, the complete re-cleaning, degreasing and articulation of old skeletons.
-Pictured here is a a python skeleton as it arrived in our workshop, and after we cleaned it again and mounted it in a more anatomically accurate position for display in a french museum of natural history.

 Molding and Casting

 Whether you are working with fossil or modern specimens, keeping the original may not always be an option.
 Such specimens can be molded and cast in a variety of materials to produce lightweight, durable and anatomically correct replicas that can be handled and studied without risking any damage to the original.
 Our process ensures that even the smallest anatomical details are faithfully reproduced, and replicas can be left unpainted or finished to be virtually indistinguishable from the original piece.